 Arrangements should be made by calling the parish office at 317.546.4065 at least six months in advance.

-JOINED IN HOLY MATRIMONY Congratulations to Norvery Caballero and Maria Perdomo who were married here at Saint Lawrence in August.
+JOINED IN HOLY MATRIMONY Congratulations to Marcos Teles and Lizbeth Ramirez-Ramirez who were married here at Saint Lawrence in November.

 Please sign up for a Mass to receive the Sacrament.
 Contact the parish office at 317.546.4065